9 Reasons Kigali Belongs on Your Africa Bucket List (Not Just as a Gorilla Stopover)

 Pack layers.
 At 1,567m elevation, mornings and evenings can dip to 17°C.

 Kigali is not a layover city.
 It's a destination.
-Give it time, and it'll give you one of the most meaningful travel experiences in Africa.
+Give it time, and it gives back one of the most meaningful travel experiences in Africa.
 For more details, see our Kigali travel guide.